-- 1. The low threshold for detecting transient overvoltages is specified in percent of the nominal voltage amplitude (1.414 Un), either as a peak value (from 120%), or as the impulse amplitude (from 20%), depending on the option you selected in the EN50160 Advanced Setup. - 2.
-In meters with the fast transient recorder option (EM720T), the low threshold for transient overvoltages is limited to 40V.
+- The low threshold for detecting transient overvoltages is specified in percent of the nominal voltage amplitude (1.414 Un), either as a peak value (from 120%), or as the impulse amplitude (from 20%), depending on the option you selected in the EN50160 Advanced Setup. - 2.
+In meters with the fast transient recorder option, the low threshold for transient overvoltages is limited to 40V.
 Although you can specify lower values, the meter will automatically limit it at 40V. - 3.
-With the fast transient recorder option, a one-cycle transient voltage waveform is automatically recorded to Waveform log #3.
-If you also enable recording conventional waveforms to Waveform log #1 or #2 for the PQ recorder, then a second longer waveform will be also recorded, synchronized with the fast transient waveform.
+With the fast transient recorder, a one-cycle transient voltage waveform is automatically recorded to Waveform log #3.
+If you enable recording conventional waveforms to Waveform log #1 or #2, then a second longer waveform will be also recorded, synchronized with the fast transient waveform.

-You can temporary disable the PQ recorder in your device.
+You can temporary disable the PQ recorder in your meter.